BloomTech-Labs/human-rights-first-asylum-fe-a/README.md

 ### Still Needs Work

-- Home Page needs to accommdate for custom visualization with a form
+- Home Page needs to accommodate for custom visualization with a form
 - The ability to request to join the app still needs work see Trello Board
 - Groundwork has been laid for in-app notifications to work
-- BE needs to be built out for noticiations to work
+- BE needs to be built out for notifications to work
 - Stakeholders are deciding on what email notification system they want to use for external notifications, but not super important right now
 - Stakeholders have also mentioned users might want to be able to favorite/subscribe to specific judges so they can watch for new cases to be added that might be most relevant to them
 - Sort out where the support contact form goes (Check backend ENV credentials)